villhei/elixirtut/README.md

 Here we already play with a new concept called pattern matching, which we will discuss in more detail in a later chapter.

 We defined a module `ArrayOps` with a two variants of the function `square_list/1`.
-The first variant accepts a pattern of empty list, the second variant accepts a pattern for a non-empty list (remember, the function `hd\1` raises an exception for an empty list).
+The first variant accepts a pattern matching an empty list.
+The second variant accepts a pattern for a non-empty list (remember from the lists-section, that the function `hd\1` raises an exception for an empty list).

 The second function multiplies the head of the list with itself, and prepends the result to the result produced by a recursive call to the same function `square_list/1`.
 The recursive call can now match against either of the functions by the same name.

-The pattern matching is also used in the function parameters as `[head|tail]` to extract the head element from the tail of the list, as introduced in the lists-chapter earlier.
+The pattern matching is also used in the function parameters with the syntax `[head|tail]` to extract the head element from the tail of the list, as introduced in the lists-chapter earlier.

 #### <a name="tail_call_optimization"></a> Tail call optimization
 ![Key concept][lambda] The function we defined does not come without problems.
 The Elixir compiler supports a feature called *tail call optimization* (or tail call elimination) for recursive functions.
 Tail call optimization refers to the elimination of the actual recursive call in favor of transforming the recursive calls in to a loop.